senserf/picos/README.txt

    Original import.
 Lots of things to do: reset doesn't work, ways to initially distribute ESN's, generic mobility engine driven by external programs.
 And of course GUI, i.e., Tk interface.
 Wladek's stuff has to be accommodated.

+R061021A:

+    DIAG messages tagged with Node Id.
+This is the 'creation' Id corresponding to the node number specified in the data file.
+    RESET implemented and tested on RFPing.
+TAGSANDPEGS modified to enable reset (previously disabled).
+A few cosmetic changes.